chemarinconez/100DaysOfJavaScript/README.md

 I use this course as reference: https://www.udemy.com/course/the-complete-javascript-course/

+### Days 14 - 17

+Small but good E-commerce project where I put on practice everything I've learned so far.
+There is a small bug, but as soon as I find how to fix it I'll be better.
+The web runs well, the bug is minimun.
+Concepts: Data types, Functions, If Statements, For Loops, DOM, Event Listeners, and more!
+I also had the opportunity of improving my HTML and CSS skills a bit.

 ### Day 13

 Today I have started one small project (Shopping Cart) to put in the reps the knowledge I've adquired so far.